mojsony/api-descriptions/device-management/src/device-management-guide.md

 Key Resources
 -------------
-Device Management API has two top level collection resources:
+Device Management API has only one top level collection resources:

 Resource | Description
 ----------- |-----------
 *devices*  | Includes basic data about devices such as nickname, device imei, device status, customer etc. Beside this basic data it contains some data whichregards push notifications.
-*device models*    | Includes basic data about devices models such as name, device model code, brand name etc.

 Getting started tutorial
 ---------------